Administrative Services Division

 CONTACT: Lori Edmunds, Audit Director

-In addition to CALEA accreditation, TBI received accreditation from the Tennessee Law Enforcement Accreditation program in 2016 and 2020.
+In addition to CALEA accreditation, TBI routinely pursues accreditation from the Tennessee Law Enforcement Accreditation program.

 CONTACT: Cheryl Cain, Accreditation Manager